 It may also come from external sources such as market research reports, news articles, and demographic data.

 The right reporting tools allow data analysts to use online analytical processing to improve business performance and provide actionable business insights to decision-makers.

 The right data analytics platform should feature the right reporting tools as well as the ability to connect to various data sources.

 Those were my picks for the best BI tools to try this year.

-With the big data analytics market likely to reach $103 billion by 2023, it’s important to start harnessing the power of cloud data and analytics.
+With the big data analytics market likely to reach $103 billion by 2023, it’s important to start harnessing the power of cloud data and advanced analytics.

 The good news is that all of these BI tools offer easy-to-install business intelligence capabilities, including data augmentation, reporting, visualization, and more.

 However, each tool comes with its own unique selling points.